After my application is approved, what do I do?

 Each adult (anyone over 18 years old) planning to occupy the property must fill out a Virginia Association of Realtors application and return all required information, allowing D.M.
 Rothwell, Inc. to inquire and verify information provided.
 If applicant is a full time student or not employed, an additional lease holder , may be required or they must qualify on their own.
 Any additional lease holders must also fill out an application and sign the lease contract.

-Once your completed application is received, your information will be processed and within 1-2 business days you will be notified as to whether or not you have been approved for the property.
+Once your completed application, fee and required documents are received, your information will be processed and within 1-2 business days you will be notified as to whether or not you have been approved for the property.
 During this time frame, we will review your credit report, verify current employment, and check your rental references.
 If you are approved for the property we will contact you and the leasing process will follow.

 When signing a lease, the security deposit is due in full.
 The first month’s rent or prorated rent will be due when you come to pick up your keys.